Erik Hankins

 In 1991, the official reason or purpose would be for stronger flood prevention.
 Cause every ten years they have an annual flood on the Chang River.
 In 1981 flood left 1.13 million homeless, but in 1991 the death toll was around 3,075.
 Also in 91 there was 82,100 million yuan about twenty-five percent of the Chinese budget.
 Over 230 million people were affected by the flood that year.

-cent of the valley’s upstream area surface will be affected.
+There are many advantages expected of the Three George Dam, one being the flood water storage capacity.
+Able to support 22,150 million meters cubed fifty-six percent of the valley’s upstream area surface will be affected.
 This will protect over fifty million people claimed by Gue Shuyan in Edmonds article.
 With new protection the Chinese save 970 million annually dealing with flood control expenses.
 Even with the worst conditions of the 1000 year flood the dam and dikes, Jianghan Plain, minim damages would be obtained.

 The negatives of the flood protection would be are kind of hard to point out being a flawless structure.
 One of the only clams I’ve came across was said to be right below the dam there is a weakness.
 Cause the numbers of tributaries which inter the Chang River in the middle an lower reigns have possible flooding of Chosngquing stated y Zou Jianva in Edmonds article.
 The dam could also create a under cut to the dikes downstream.
 The failure of the dikes would cause a substantial amount of damage.